 Flash.
 I don’t use flash until absolutely essential.
 For most weddings this is not until the first dance (sometimes in the winter I need it for indoor shots a bit sooner).
 Ambient light is always better and far less intrusive.

 I’ve probably garbled on for long enough.
-So here are some of the comments made by brides and grooms that I have worked with to see if they can summarise the way that I work a bit better.
+So here are some of the testimonials and kind words from brides and grooms who I have worked over the years to see if they can summarise the way that I work a better.

 If my approach to wedding photography sounds like the right approach to you then it would be lovely to talk about your wedding photography in Cornwall and your wedding photography in Devon and beyond.